 A request for summer salary indicates a commitment to put forth the comparable Effort on the particular project during the Summer Period.
 Effort expended during the Academic Year does not satisfy a commitment related to receipt of summer salary.
-While personal time off may be taken during the Summer Period, it is not appropriate to concentrate significant time off during a period for which the faculty member is receiving 3 months Summer Period salary.
+Faculty members receiving 3/9th of their salary are expected to forego vacation during the period coinciding with the work effort.

 3.4 Post-Award: Revising and Monitoring Effort and/or Salary Commitments on Sponsored Project Awards

-3.4.1 With each new award received, changes in other USNH commitments, and/or other changes in activity that could impact the level of effort proposed/awarded for sponsored projects, the PI/PD is responsible for reviewing the Effort commitments for each activity to ensure there is sufficient time available to meet all obligations.
-PIs/PDs must ensure that with each new award or additional assignment (such as for Service on a UNH committee), he/she adjusts the percentage of Effort and associated compensation plan for each activity accordingly.
-It is the PI's/PD's responsibility to communicate promptly via a written revised work plan with his/her Business Service Center (BSC) to assign labor distributions to the new awards/activities and adjust for future charges to other UNH accounts as appropriate.
+3.4.1 With each new award received, changes in other USNH commitments, and/or other changes in activity that could impact the level of effort proposed/awarded for sponsored projects, the PI is responsible for reviewing the Effort commitments for each activity to ensure there is sufficient time available to meet all obligations.
+PIs must ensure that with each new award or additional assignment (such as for Service on a UNH committee), he/she adjusts the percentage of Effort and associated compensation plan for each activity accordingly.
+It is the PI's responsibility to communicate promptly with his/her Business Service Center (BSC) to assign labor distributions to the new awards/activities and adjust for future charges to other UNH accounts as appropriate.

-126.96.36.199 Retroactive salary/labor adjustments to Sponsored Programs are discouraged.
-If an error has occurred, the PI/PD must provide written documentation to the BSC to explain the reason for the error.
-Except for UNH-mandated adjustments such as retroactive salary increases, no retroactive salary/labor adjustments greater than 90 days after the original transaction posting may be made to Sponsored Programs without prior approval from the BSC and SPA.
-All adjustments are subject to after-the-fact review and possible disallowance by the latter office.
+220.127.116.11 Retroactive salary/labor adjustments to Sponsored Programs are discouraged.
+If an error has occurred, the PI must provide written documentation to the BSC to explain the reason for the error.
+Except for UNH-mandated adjustments such as retroactive salary increases, no retroactive salary/labor adjustments greater than 90 days from end of month original transaction was posted may be made to Sponsored Programs without approval from the BSC and SPA.
+All adjustments are subject to after-the-fact review and possible disallowance by SPA.

-3.4.3 The PI/PD must communicate significant changes in level of Sponsored Programs effort to his/her BSC such that salary distribution adjustments are made on a timely basis.
+3.4.3 The PI must communicate significant changes in level of Sponsored Programs effort to his/her BSC such that salary distribution adjustments are made on a timely basis.

-3.4.4 It is recommended that PIs/PDs monitor salary/labor charges to their Sponsored Programs on a monthly basis, but no less frequently than quarterly.
+3.4.4 It is recommended that PIs monitor salary/labor charges to their Sponsored Programs on a monthly basis, but no less frequently than quarterly.
 Salary distribution adjustments should be communicated to his/her BSC in a timely manner.

 3.5 Certifying Effort

-3.5.3 If the percentages of actual TUE differ from the percentages of actual pay on Sponsored Programs by more than 5% for the certification period, the PI/PD must promptly communicate in writing to the BSC the details and explanation such that corrections can be made to the payroll system.
+3.5.3 If the percentages of actual TUE differ from the percentages of actual pay on Sponsored Programs by more than 5% for the certification period, the PI must promptly communicate to the BSC the details such that corrections can be made to the payroll system.
 Differences of 5% or less do not require payroll system adjustments unless the associated costs are unallowable.
 An example of an unallowable cost is time spent on competitive proposal writing.

-3.5.4 De minimis activity (less than 1% of TUE) devoted to non-sponsored university activities is not required to be identified on the Effort Report, but may be allocated to Sponsored Programs and non-sponsored activities consistently and equitably.
+3.5.4 De minimis activity (1% or less of TUE) devoted to non-sponsored university activities is not required to be identified on the Effort Report, but may be allocated to Sponsored Programs and non-sponsored activities consistently and equitably.
 Examples of de minimis activities may include attending departmental meetings, completing performance reviews for supervisees, and enrolling in employee benefit programs.
 Proposal writing for new and competitive renewal projects, and well-defined, regular Administration (see UNH VIII.S.1.1) and Service (see UNH VIII.S.1.7) activities cannot be considered "small", therefore must not be treated as de minimis.

 3.5.5 Utilizing either Plan Confirmation or the After-the-Fact Confirmation Method, Effort Certification must be completed annually by or for each salaried employee who received pay from one or more UNH Sponsored Programs during the Effort Certification period.
-Effort Certifications are to be provided to UNH SPA no later than September 30 each year for the preceding UNH fiscal year reporting period.
-UNH employees whose salaries are charged to sponsors requiring a different certification method, such as After-the-Fact Activity Reporting, generally certify their Effort monthly.
+Effort Certifications are to be provided to UNH SPA no later than October 15 each year for the preceding UNH fiscal year reporting period.

-3.5.6 Hourly-based employees either submit bi-weekly timesheets or use Web Time Entry (WTE) as part of the UNH bi-weekly payroll process.
-When certified by the employee and approved by his/her supervisor, or an individual with first-hand knowledge of the employees’ activity, WTEs reflecting TUE may meet the requirements of After-the-Fact Effort Certification for hourly-based employees receiving wages from UNH Sponsored Programs.
-The BSC is responsible for retaining and maintaining for audit purposes the approved records.
+3.5.6 Hourly-based employees use Web Time Entry (WTE) as part of the UNH bi-weekly payroll process.
+When certified by the employee and approved by his/her supervisor, or an individual with first-hand knowledge of the employees’ activity, WTEs reflecting TUE meet the requirements of After-the-Fact Effort Certification for hourly-based employees receiving wages from UNH Sponsored Programs.

-3.5.7 Because it is expected that the PI/PD will promptly initiate future labor distributions and correct errors to prior salary/labor charges to his/her Sponsored Programs, instances of re-certification of Effort after the original certification is filed should be rare.
+3.5.7 Because it is expected that the PI will promptly initiate future labor distributions and correct errors to prior salary/labor charges to his/her Sponsored Programs, instances of re-certification of Effort after the original certification is filed should be rare.
 Approval by the UNH Senior Director for Research and Sponsored Programs or designee is required in order for UNH to accept a correction of a previously-filed Effort Certification.

-3.6.2 Each PI/PD must complete the UNH on-line Effort Certification training module even if s/he does not receive pay but supervises employees who are paid by the PI's/PD's Sponsored Program.
+3.6.2 Each PI should complete the UNH Effort Certification training module even if s/he does not receive pay but supervises employees who are paid by the PI's-Sponsored Program.

-3.6.3 The PI's/PD's BSC and local business/administrative staff supporting UNH Sponsored Programs are encouraged to complete this training.
+3.6.3 The PI's BSC and local business/administrative staff supporting UNH Sponsored Programs are encouraged to complete this training.

 3.7 Consequences of Non-Compliance

-3.7.1 If a PI/PD does not complete the specified training, the PI's/PD's next award will not be accepted by UNH until such time as s/he successfully completes the training.
+3.7.1 If a PI does not complete the specified training, the PI's next award may not be accepted by UNH until such time as s/he successfully completes the training.

-3.7.2 If an employee fails to return his/her Effort Certification within the required period, no further proposals will be submitted nor awards accepted by UNH for the employee/PI/PD until such time as the certification is completed and submitted to SPA.
+3.7.2 If an employee fails to return his/her Effort Certification within the required period, no further proposals may be submitted nor awards accepted by UNH for the employee/PI until such time as the certification is completed and submitted to SPA.